rodrigocmichelassi/rodrigocmichelassi.github.io/_posts/2025-04-16-refactor-i2c-transfer.md

         return ret;
 if (status & INV_MPU6050_BIT_I2C_SLV0_NACK)
         return -EIO;

+error_disable_i2c:
+        regmap_write(st->map, INV_MPU6050_REG_I2C_SLV_CTRL(0), 0);
+        return ret;
 ```

-Our goal here was to refactor that repeated code, promoting readability and organization, putting it all inside the function `inv_mpu_aux_`.
+Our goal here was to refactor that repeated code, promoting readability and organization, putting it all inside the function `inv_mpu_aux_exec_xfer`.
 This function is responsible for communicating with an auxiliary sensor, start data transfer (i2c xfer), disable slave (external device) and check if the communication went well.
 If not, the function returns an error.

 Finally, with that moved, we had to make a function call where that code snippet happened, and handle the error return: